 Where is Our Data Coming From?

-This information that is provided below is from multiple sources.
+The information that is provided below is from multiple sources.
 Some are from actual client sources.
-None of the sources is interested in being identified so they won’t be.
+None of the sources is interested in being identified so that they won’t be.

 Regarding our credibility, the reader can review our SAP prediction accuracy list.